-Beginning in version 23.3, when WebRTC Retransmission is enabled, the WebRTC statistics will also display the NACK count.
+When WebRTC Retransmission is enabled (which is now the default), the WebRTC statistics will also display the NACK count.
 NACK stands for negative acknowledgement.
 This value indicates how many frames of video the browser expected, but didn't receive.
 This also indicates how many frames will need to be retransmitted.